aserbremen/Multi-Robot-Graph-SLAM/README.md

 ## Usage

-For information on the SLAM componenents check out the README.md of the [mrg_slam](https://github.com/aserbremen/mrg_slam) package.
-Additional insights into the system can be found in the [paper](https://ieeexplore.ieee.org/document/10553070) titled "Multi-Robot Graph SLAM using LIDAR".
+For more detailed information on the SLAM componenents check out the README.md of the [mrg_slam](https://github.com/aserbremen/mrg_slam) package.

 The SLAM can be launched using the default config file [config/mrg_slam.yaml]([config/mrg_slam.yaml](https://github.com/aserbremen/mrg_slam/blob/main/config/mrg_slam.yaml)) of the `mrg_slam` package with the following command: